 Regular pelvic floor exercises have been shown to increase sexual desire, arousal, lubrication & orgasms.
 And the good news doesn’t stop there – not only do you experience these improvements under the covers, but your partner will too.
 Strengthening your pelvic floor increases the sensation for both of you – it’s a win-win!

 Did you know your pelvic floor muscles make up part of your core muscles?
 This means that when you do your pelvic floor exercises you are also strengthening your deep abdominal muscles (transversus abdominis to be exact).
 Together these muscles make up your core and assist in stabilising the spine & pelvis.
 You see, having a strong core is incredibly important – it can improve your posture, enhance physical performance, help prevent back pain, and assist you to look & feel stronger.

 Getting old & muscle weakness go hand in hand – this is unless you exercise!
 By doing pelvic floor exercises now, you can age with dignity.
 You see, menopause brings about a reduction in oestrogen.
 Since we rely on oestrogen to keep our pelvic floor muscles strong and supple, our pelvic floor can weaken, causing a prolapse or incontinence.
 However, if you do your pelvic floor exercises in your 30’s and 40’s you can kick these undesirable issues to the curb.

 With these 5 nuggets of inspiration in mind, I invite you to make a commitment to your pelvic floor…to start exercising them today!
 But before you do, the key is making sure you do them correctly, and I have just the thing for you…

-Grab your FREE guide to learn step by step how to do pelvic floor exercises correctly.
+Grab your FREE guide to learn pelvic floor exercises correctly!